TheScientistBr/ParallelCoordinates/README.md

 ## ELECTRONIC CATALOGS BASED ON PARALLEL COORDINATES

-TThis dissertation introduces and empirically validates a new proposal in Electronic Catalogs, based on Visual One Page Catalog (VOPC) [LLW 2003][L&W 2004].
+This dissertation introduces and empirically validates a new proposal in Electronic Catalogs, based on Visual One Page Catalog (VOPC) [LLW 2003][L&W 2004].
 The Theory of Parallel Coordinates is the main theoretical basis for this study.
 The proposed interface to Electronic Catalogs based on Parallel Coordinates presents, besides filtered products on a